-Private therapy offers you the flexibility and choice to get your child the best support possible.
+Private therapy offers flexibility and choice, supporting you to get your child the best help possible.
 I work with children across a range of issues and will not turn you away because you do not meet a set threshold of symptoms.

 We all experience occasions when it feels hard to speak to family members about the things that bother us.
 If you think counselling might help your child then please do not hesitate to get in touch.
 I will work with you to support your child and help them find their way through whatever is troubling them.